Probabilistic Robustness Analysis in High Dimensional Space: Application to Semantic Segmentation Network: A Comparison Between application of CI and Randomized Smoothing on Robustness Analysis of SSNs.

-\mypara{Comparison} The unknown pixels in our method are conceptually equivalent to the abstained pixels in \cite{fiacchini2021probabilistic, anani2024adaptive}.
+\mypara{Comparison} The unknown pixels in the CI-based technique are conceptually equivalent to the abstained pixels in \cite{fiacchini2021probabilistic, anani2024adaptive}.
 Thus, given the same input set $\mathbf{B}_r(x)$ where $r$ is provided by \cite{fiacchini2021probabilistic}, the comparison focuses to show which technique results in fewer uncertifiable mask pixels.
 To this end, we replicate the setup of Table 1 from \cite{anani2024adaptive}, using the same HrNetV2 model \cite{wang2020deep}trained on the Cityscapes dataset with the HrNetV2-W48 backbone.
-In this case study, the results of our Naive approach were approximately equivalent to those of the surrogate-based approach.
+In this case study, the results of the Naive approach were approximately equivalent to those of the surrogate-based approach.
 Therefore, we use the Naive technique for comparison, as it is more efficient than the surrogate-based method.
-We compare the number of uncertifiable pixels produced by our naive approach against the abstained pixels reported in their results.
+We compare the number of uncertifiable pixels produced by the naive approach against the abstained pixels reported in their results.
 Our findings are summarized in Table~\ref{tbl:compy}, which shows the average over 200 test images.
-We also report our verification runtime for completeness.
+We also report the verification runtime for completeness.
+It is important to note that although the number of uncertifiable pixels in CI-based method is significantly smaller than in prior approaches, the CI-based formulation of guarantees also differs.
+In particular, we assume a prior distribution for the uncertainty, where $\mathcal{W}$ is considered to be uniform.
+This assumption, however, can be readily extended to worst-case distribution analysis by replacing conformal inference with robust conformal inference \cite{cauchois2020robust}, a technique that strengthens guarantees at a modest cost.
+We leave this extension to future work.